 Tradestation/TOS (Tradestation Review) are two

-very similar brokerage companies with the same customer base: very active traders, hedge funds and day-traders.
+very similar brokerage companies with the same customer base: very active traders (day-traders) and hedge funds.

 Tradestation has somewhat high flat-rate commission structure, while IB does not offer flat-rate plans.
 Both firms offer pay-per-share pricing:

-Interactive Brokers' rate is lower than what Tradestation charges - 0.005 cents per share versus
+Interactive Brokers' rate is lower than what Tradestation charges - $0.005 per share at IB versus TOS'

-0.01 cents per share (for up to 500 shares and $0.006 per share thereafter) at the competitor.
+$0.01 per share for up to 500 shares and $0.006 per share thereafter.
 Minimum commission per trade is $1 at both firms.
 Obviously,

-Both companies are trying to discourage new potential customers who rarely trade to apply:
+Both companies are trying to discourage customers who rarely trade to apply for account:

 IB has monthly $10 fee ($20 per month for accounts with balances less than $2,000) and another $10 per month charge for market data if client makes less than $30 in commissions per month.